Term deposits can be useful when you want to be certain about the interest you'll earn.

 |

-Comparison websites can be useful, but they are businesses and may make money through promoted links.
+Comparison websites can be useful to compare products, but they are businesses and may make money through promoted links.
 They may not cover all your options.
 See what to keep in mind when using comparison websites.

 Term deposits are not a 'set and forget' investment.
 When your term deposit matures, your provider will contact you.
 They'll tell you how much interest you've earned and what your options are.